Free Louisiana State Records: Marriage, Divorce, Warrant & More

 The Louisiana State Record Act has not been revised since its enactment in 1940.
 However, the new Louisiana constitution of 1974 entrenched the presumption of transparency of public information.
 The Act states that, except in instances prescribed by law, no one shall be denied access to public materials.2

-In Louisiana state, citizens can access and check public records, which include:
+In Louisiana, citizens can access and check public records, which include:

-To get the correct information, citizens should know where to search the Louisiana state records, understand the right government body, jail or prison, geographic location, type of court, etc.
+To get the correct information, citizens should know where to search public records, understand the right government body, jail or prison, geographic location, type of court, etc.

 There are quite a number of platforms where citizens can search for public records in Louisiana.
 Some are free, while others are paid versions.